janpreet/vigilant-dollop/_posts/2024-08-14-home-network.md

 #### Tailscale: A Game-Changer for Remote Access

-In addition to the IPv6 + irewlla VPN server, I've implemented Tailscale as my primary VPN solution.
+In addition to the IPv6 + Firewalla VPN server, I've implemented Tailscale as my primary VPN solution.
 Tailscale runs on my Synology NAS, providing a seamless and secure way to access my home network from anywhere.
 This setup offers several advantages:

 1. Easy Setup: Tailscale's configuration is straightforward compared to traditional VPNs.
 2. Enhanced Security: Tailscale uses WireGuard protocol, known for its robust security and performance.